-Welcome to our new blog series on wine tasting as we learn about the Second S which is “Swirl”.
+Welcome to our new blog series on wine tasting as we learn about the Fifth S which is “Slurp”.

 Remember to take notes at each stage of the wine tasting process.

-We hope you’re enjoying our new bog series on wine tasting and that the Second S has you intrigued to learn more.
+We hope you’re enjoying our new blog series on wine tasting and that the Fifth S has you intrigued to learn more.